rasmus-kirk/halo-accumulation/report/report.md

 extract from an adversary that makes $t$ queries to the random oracle, $\Ec$ runs in time $t^{\Oc(k)}$.
-In our setting, the inner-product argument has $k = \Oc(\log d)$ rounds, which means that if we apply this folklore result, we would obtain an extractor that runs in superpolynomial (but subexponential) time $t^{\Oc(\log d)} = 2^{\Oc(log(\l)^2)}$.
+In our setting, the inner-product argument has $k = \Oc(\log d)$ rounds, which means that if we apply this folklore result, we would obtain an extractor that runs in superpolynomial (but sub-exponential) time $t^{\Oc(\log d)} = 2^{\Oc(log(\l)^2)}$.
 It remains an interesting open problem to construct an extractor that runs in polynomial time.